ronanociosoig/Tuist-Pokedex/README.md

 [![Tuist badge](https://img.shields.io/badge/Powered%20by-Tuist-blue)](https://tuist.io)

-This simple iOS app is a Swift code example to demonstrate an approach used to fetch data from an [API](https://pokeapi.co), parse the response, display some of the data, store it locally, and retrieve it.
-The aim was to keep this as simple as possible but follow best practices and standard design patterns.
+This simple iOS app is a Swift code example to demonstrate a micro-feature approach to modularisation based on Tuist, that fetches data from an [API](https://pokeapi.co), parses the response, displays some of the data, stores it locally, and can retrieve it.
+The initial aim was to keep this as simple as possible but follow best practices and standard design patterns.

 It consists of 4 scenes: <br>
 	- Home Scene <br>